Welcome to home page of

 My hobbies:

 I was and I am still a very active person with a lots of hobbies and interests.
 From my childhood I have collected historical post stamps (mostly Europe up to 1945, Czechoslovakia 1918-1938).
 I like fishing, mainly using spinning.
-I like music very much and learned to play piano and a trumpet at a music school, than a little bit country guitar and bass.
-I was playing dixieland, rock and roll and blues with a different bands.
+One of my other strong hobbies is the music.
+From my childhood I learned to play the piano and a trumpet at a music school, than I tried to learn a little bit country guitar and contrabass.
+I am playing dixieland, rock and roll and blues with a different bands.
 The very active years with music I spent when I have played the trumpet with the band BLUESBERRY.
 You can find my trumpet barks on two CDs of this band too.
-I have composed some small music for TV advertisements, it was nothing bombastic, but an interesting work and experience for radio engineer.
-Now I am playing trumpet with a band called WOODEN SHOES, another band from the Hanspaulka, a known Prague quarter, the nest of the czech blues music.
+I have composed some small music for TV advertisements, it was nothing bombastic, but an interesting work and really other world experience for radio engineer.
+Now I am playing trumpet with a band called WOODEN SHOES, another band from the Hanspaulka, a known Prague quarter, the nest of the Czech blues music.
 We are playing not often, so every our concert we play from all of our hearts and it is a great feeling.
-Some time ago I have joined a next friendly "bigband" group OOZ, imagine brass and saxophone section with seven musicans!!!
+Some time ago I have joined a next friendly "bigband" group OOZ, imagine brass and saxophone section with seven musicians!!!
+I use to play dixieland too on various jam sessions in Prague too.

 An another big hobby is a motorcycling.
-The sound of slow running four stroke engine is the best music for me.
+The sound of slow running four stroke engine is the best music for me, altough they were very rare in Czechoslovakia.
 I have begun with a JAWA 21 (50ccm), it was my 1st workhorse which I have got in 15 years age after getting my first driving licence.
 In the best years I was able to ride on it about 3500 km per year!!!
-A reliable two-stroke machine (as the most czech ones) for a young boy indeed with the 4 HP engine!
+A reliable two-stroke machine (as the most Czech ones) for a young boy indeed with the 4 HP engine!

-After 50 years I had a great luck with buying a "veteran" bike with a history connected to our family!
+Few years before I had a great luck with buying a "veteran" bike with a family history.

-I am dreaming a lot about a bigger chopper too, for some more comfortable rides, but it is a question when this dream will came true due to some other reasons and priorities.
+I am thinking a lot about a bigger chopper too, for some more comfortable rides, but it is a question when this dream will came true due to some other reasons and priorities.

 It seems that the motto "oldies are goldies" is still valid in my life.
-We are restoring (my father and partly me) now our vintage cabriolet DKW F7 from 1938, father's car too, which we have from the sixtees still in our family.
+We are restoring (my father and partly me) now our another vintage machine - a cabriolet DKW F7 from 1938.
+We posses it from the sixties still in our family, it was my

 The last and strongest hobby (but not least) is the radio and radioelectronics (more written down).